threeport/threeport/docs/project-scope.md

 The core developer abstractions should cover the following areas:

-* Workload deployments
+* Workload deployments.
 * Workload dependency management, including:
-    * Infrastructure depednencies: cloud provider compute infrastructure
+    * Infrastructure dependencies: cloud provider compute infrastructure.
-    * Runtime dependencies: Kubernetes clusters (and alternative runtimes in the future)
+    * Runtime dependencies: Kubernetes clusters (and alternative runtimes in the future).
-    * managed service dependencies (provided by 3rd parties)
+    * Managed service dependencies (provided by 3rd parties).
-    * support service dependencies (installed on Kubernetes)
+    * Support service dependencies (installed on Kubernetes).

 ### Out of Scope

 There are many components of an application platform that are not intended to be included in the Threeport project.
-These components are those that are specific to a particular organization's policies and procedures.

-Extensions to support these use cases can be implemented internally by platform engineering teams and in the open source community to be used by those that need the integrations or features.
+This applies to any component that is specific to an organization's policies, procedures and implementations.
+It is expected that internal platform engineering teams use the Threeport SDK to implement these extensions.

+This also applies to specific application abstractions.
+It is our hope that extensions for specific apps or implementation patterns be developed in the open source community.

 Examples:

-* Integrations with internal project management systems
+* Integrations with internal project management systems.
+* Authentication with 3rd party identity providers.
-* User access management controls
+* Authorization controls for users.
-* Automated compliance reporting
+* Automated compliance reporting.
+* Specific application abstractions.